Arbol-Project/dcdf/ROADMAP.md

 For development we might use an implementation that just uses the local filesystem, and then later use an implementation that stores to IPFS or any other compatible system that might emerge.

-## Data Prep

-It seems highly likely that the data sources we'd consume for this use data types of a much higher precision than their actual data.
-For instance, we might have an array of 64 bit floating point numbers when the data could be represented in 32 bit floats or 32, 24, or 16 bit integer or fixed pointed numbers.
-There's potentially some utility in looking at incoming data and seeing if the raw numbers can be stored in a more compact way, before encoding them using K^2 raster.